ageir/SonarI2C-RPi/README.md

 ### Example Code

-Example code is available in the examples directory in the repository.
+Example code is available in the src directory in the repository.

 The code triggers all sonars in order (0-7) and prints a list containing the results.
 Press CTRL-C to cancel.